Answering Your Season 6 Questions

 to move on a bit to some of our follow-up coverage,

-we had a lot of reactions to our coverage of the Guthy Jackson Foundation's role in this case.
+we had a lot of reactions reactions to our coverage of the Guthy Jackson Foundation's role in this case.
+And I wanted to talk about that.

 And actually, I wanted to read verbatim a quote that we got from someone outside of the United States.

-We do have a decent number of international listeners, and for many reasons, I find their commentary very interesting because,
+We do have a decent number of international listeners.
+And for many reasons, I find their commentary very interesting because,

-you know, this is the only country I've ever lived in long terms.
+you know, this is the only country I've ever lived in long term.
+This is the only country I've ever gotten health care in.

 So I forget that it is not like this other places.

-And ditto to our very wild tax system that we
+And ditto to our very wild tax system that

-have in this country that we explored with that wonderful expert Rodriguez.
+we have in this country that we explored with that wonderful expert, Rod Rich.
+So here is a quote from one of our listeners.

-As a Swede, I didn't realize how extremely screwed up the tax deduction system for spending money on quote charity is in the States.
+As a Swede, I didn't realize how extremely screwed up the tax deduction system for spending money on, quote, charity is in the States.

-y'all's take because I know we had so many conversations about this behind the scenes because we all knew that Guthy Jackson was in a difficult position, right?
+I wanted to get y'all's take because I know we had so many conversations about this behind the scenes because we all knew that Guthy Jackson was in a difficult position, right?
+And I think.

-And I think we wanted to give them some grace because they had been manipulated by Lisa and they were in some sense victims.
+we wanted to give them some grace because they had been manipulated by Lisa and they were in some sense victims.
+And also just because we knew that this was going to be awful news.

-I mean, that's like, that's not the hardest phone call I've ever made in the course of this work, but, but it was, it was one of the less pleasant ones, you know, to have to sort of drop this bomb on someone.
+I mean, that's like, that's not the hardest phone call I've ever made in the course of this work, but it was, it was one of the less pleasant ones, you know, to have to sort of drop this bomb on someone.

 And I think, you know, it really helped, I think, to look at it in this broader context that this comment sort of talks about of like,

-yeah we just have this incredibly toxic system
+yeah, we just have this incredibly toxic system

 And I've also,